We are Ellie.

 In spite of the horrors that have come out of it in the "internet of things", we like the concept of networked home

 appliances.
 We are attempting to design a simple control system for a household appliance-control network,

 which attempts to be secure and easy to administer.
 This is Teamech, a bare-bones UDP-based SCADA system.

-but note that I might not respond immediately because I leave my client open
+but note that we might not respond immediately because we leave our client open in

 tmux on our server for long